Professor Leila Rooshenas

 Current positions

-Associate Professor in Social Medicine and Health Policy
+Professor of Social Medicine and Health Policy

 Bristol Medical School (PHS)